ShivamSehgal01/React-todo-App/README.md

 - Anyone can create a Todo
 - Anyone can see their created Todo
-- Anyone can mark Todo as done
+- Anyone can mark Todo as conplete

 // for backend
 // Intialize a node project